 DO YOU GO TO MANY BIG CITIES?

 Often I visit the Red Cross headquarters which mostly is found within the capital city.
-Also trains and busses will often take you to the largest cities and that's also where the embassies are found - so that's a yes although I prefer a more quiet environment and rural areas :)
+Also trains and buses will often take you to the largest cities and that's also where the embassies are found - so that's a yes although I prefer a more quiet environment and rural areas :)

 EBOLA?
 EBOLA?
 EBOLA?